New York State Tests: Everything You Need to Know to Help Prepare Your Child

 Specialized High School Admission (SHSAT)

-Students in eighth or ninth grades who plan to enroll in one of New York City’s eight specialized high schools (The Bronx High School of Science; The Brooklyn Latin School; Brooklyn Technical High School; High School for Mathematics, Science and Engineering at City College; High School of American Studies at Lehman College; Queens High School for the Sciences at York College; Staten Island Technical High School; and Stuyvesant High School) must take the Specialized High Schools Admissions Test in the fall.
+Students who plan to enroll in one of New York City’s eight specialized high schools (The Bronx High School of Science; The Brooklyn Latin School; Brooklyn Technical High School; High School for Mathematics, Science and Engineering at City College; High School of American Studies at Lehman College; Queens High School for the Sciences at York College; Staten Island Technical High School; and Stuyvesant High School) must take the Specialized High Schools Admissions Test in the fall.
 The multiple choice-format test evaluates the skills and knowledge the student has acquired via the NYC public school curriculum through seventh grade.
 Students are tested on reading comprehension, including revising and editing, as well as problem-solving skills in math.
 The test is 3 hours and scored out of 800 total points.
 (Fiorello H LaGuardia High School of Music & Art and Performing Arts admits by portfolio or audition, while LaGuardia High School considers audition and academic records).

 These exams are given in high school and the scores help predict college readiness and placement.